COVID: Vaccine-derived blood clots seem solvable | DW | 02.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Researchers may know why some people developed blood clots after taking the Oxford-AstraZeneca or Johnson & Johnson jabs.
+Researchers think they know why some people developed blood clots after taking the AstraZeneca or Johnson & Johnson jabs.
 They may also have a solution.

-When reports emerged that some people were getting blood clots after the Oxford-AstraZeneca, many people opted for the BioNTech-Pfizer jab instead, but not all
+After reports of blood clots with the Oxford-AstraZeneca jab, many people opted for BioNTech-Pfizer instead

-An international team of researchers in the UK and USA say they may have identified the reason why some people develop blood clots after receiving the Oxford-AstraZeneca or Johnson & Johnson COVID vaccines.
+An international team of researchers in the United Kingdom and United States say they may have identified the reason why some people develop blood clots after receiving the Oxford-AstraZeneca or Johnson & Johnson COVID-19 vaccines.

-Around March 2021, reports started to emerge that some younger people were developing a rare form of blood clotting after receiving those jabs.
+Around March 2021, reports began to emerge that some younger people were developing a rare form of blood clotting after receiving those jabs.

-We're now eight months on and the researchers, who worked with AstraZeneca and have just published their peer-reviewed findings, say these viral vector vaccines may be attracting a protein and that that may be causing an immune response that's kickstarting a potentially hazardous process — namely, blood clotting.
+Now eight months on, researchers who worked with AstraZeneca and have published their peer-reviewed findings.
+They believe these viral vector vaccines may be attracting a protein, which may be causing an immune response that's kickstarting a potentially hazardous process — namely, blood clotting.

 The protein is known as platelet factor 4 and is otherwise associated with coagulation.

-"Vaccine-induced immune thrombotic thrombocytopenia (VITT), also known as thrombosis with thrombocytopenia syndrome (TTS), is a life-threatening condition seen in a very small number of people," write the researchers in a press release.
+"Vaccine-induced immune thrombotic thrombocytopenia, also known as thrombosis with thrombocytopenia syndrome, is a life-threatening condition seen in a very small number of people," wrote the researchers in a press release.

-Whether it's a "rare" condition is not just a matter of interpretation.
+Whether it's a "rare" condition is not merely a matter of interpretation.

-In October 2021, the British Heart Foundation reported that there had been 423 known cases of blood clots after an estimated 24.9 million first doses, and 24.1 million second doses of the vaccine — in the UK.
+In October 2021, the British Heart Foundation reported that in the UK, there had been 423 known cases of blood clots after an estimated 24.9 million first doses, and 24.1 million second doses of the vaccine.
 Of the 423 people who developed blood clots, 72 died.
 Six of the deaths occurred after the second dose.

 The Oxford-AstraZeneca and Johnson & Johnson vaccines use viral vector technology.

-In that press release, which was published by the University of Cardiff, where lead researcher Alan Parker is based, it is said that the findings suggest "it is the viral vector – in this case an adenovirus used to shuttle the coronavirus' genetic material into cells – and the way it binds to platelet factor 4 (PF4)" that causes those blood clots.
+In that press release, which was published by the University of Cardiff, findings suggest "it is the viral vector — in this case an adenovirus used to shuttle the coronavirus' genetic material into cells — and the way it binds to platelet factor 4 (PF4)" that causes those blood clots.

+Adenoviruses are common viruses that cause a range of complaints, from a sore throat to pink eye.

 In very rare cases, the scientists suggest, "the viral vector may enter the bloodstream and bind to PF4, where the immune system then views [it] as foreign."
 They believe this misplaced immunity could result in the release of antibodies against PF4, which bind to and activate platelets, "causing them to cluster together and trigger blood clots in a very small number of people after the vaccine is administered."